Toward a direct measurement of the cosmic acceleration: the first preparation with FAST: Methodology

-\subsection{Damped Lyman-$\alpha$ Absorber}
+\subsection{Damped Lyman-$\alpha$ absorber}

-Damped Lyman-$\alpha$ Absorber(DLA) is a kind of highly dense HI gas clouds and has evident Lyman-$\alpha$ absorption characters in quasar spectra.
-Due to the self-shielding from the ionizing effect of the diffused background radiation, most hydrogen in DLA is neutral and empirically have a minimal HI column density threshold $N_{\mathrm{HI}}\approx2\times10^{20}\mathrm{cm^{-2}}$\citep{33-MNRAS14-Bird}.
+Damped Lyman-$\alpha$ Absorber(DLA) is a kind of highly dense HI gas clouds, and most hydrogen in DLA is neutral and empirically have a minimal HI column density threshold $N_{\mathrm{HI}}\approx2\times10^{20}\ \mathrm{cm^{-2}}$\cite{33-MNRAS14-Bird} due to the self-shielding from the ionizing effect of the diffused background radiation.
 In the targeted radio band, HI 21cm lines result from HI hyperfine structure absorption.
-For its high column density, DLA has a low temperature$<$80K\citep{28-PRL14-YU}, thus having a narrow inherent line width to improve velocity uncertainty in our SL test.
+Considering the tiny energy difference($0.068k_\mathrm{B}\ \mathrm{J}$) between the two energy levels and much higher spin temperature $T_\mathrm{S}$($100\sim1000\ \mathrm{K}$), the population of HI atoms is relatively stable.
+In proper DLA 21cm absorption systems with lower temperature and less peculiar motion, HI 21cm absorption would have narrow line width.

-Based on the general discussion in \cite{08-ApJ98-Loeb}, first, the peculiar acceleration of the sun orbiting the galaxy center can amount to cosmic acceleration but be easily removed for its known magnitude and orientation.
-Second, the effect that peculiar velocity($\delta v$) of DLA in the comoving coordinate exerts on redshift drift is small enough($\delta v/c\ll1$).
-However, for our two DLAs are around the redshift of 0.2, the condition that $\delta v/c<0.60\times10^{-10}\mathrm{decade^{-1}}$ requires $\delta v<0.18 \mathrm{m\ s^{-1}\ decade^{-1}}$.
+Based on the general discussion in Loeb\cite{08-ApJ98-Loeb}, first, the peculiar acceleration of the sun orbiting the galaxy center can amount to cosmic acceleration but be easily removed for its known magnitude and orientation.
+Second, the effect that typical acceleration inside a virialized object exerts on redshift drift can be small enough.

-DLAs can be classified into two types, intervening and associated\citep{34-MNRAS16-Curran}.
-The former lies at the sightline to the continuum source, while the latter dwells nearby a radio source.
-The associated profiles are broader than intervening ones and have more low optical depth components with high dispersion, showing severe effects from the active areas(such as star-formation or AGN) within the host galaxy. \cite{24-MNRAS19-Cooke} conducted EAGLE cosmological hydrodynamical simulations to confirm the case.
-Therefore it is best to observe intervening DLAs.
+DLAs can be classified into two types, intervening and associated.
+The former type usually lies close to a galaxy in the sightline to a radio source, while the latter dwells nearby the source.
+The associated profiles are broader than intervening ones and have more low optical depth components with high dispersion\cite{34-MNRAS16-Curran}, showing more severe effects from the active areas(such as star-formation or AGN) in the host galaxy.
+Therefore it is better to observe intervening DLAs.

-\subsection{Observational Systematics}
+It is hard to find proper 21cm absorption systems to measure the cosmic acceleration, while it could be remembered that the best constraint at present is given through radio DLA observations using GBT by Darling\cite{26-ApJ12-Darling}.
+With expectation of the next generation equipments, such as ELT for lyman-$\alpha$ forest method in high redshift($2\sim5$) and full SKA, it is still worth trying with a better radio instrument---FAST to explore latest universe.

-Relevant systematics can easily affect precise observations.
-According to \cite{23-arXiv19-Bolejko}, the earth's orbital motion(dipole and quadrupole components) and self-rotation are at least one magnitude larger than cosmic acceleration; while tidal motion, plate tectonics of the continents, the sun's circling the galaxy center are comparable to the acceleration; and galaxy's motion is three magnitudes smaller.
+\subsection{Observational systematics}